Dropdown menu design: UX best practices

 Sharing design tips and best practices for form dropdown menus

 Form dropdown menus are one of the most commonly used UI components in forms.
 They’re fantastic for mobile interfaces because they take up minimal screen space.
 They also help automate the form experience - once a user chooses an option from the list, the field is automatically filled out for them.
-The answers produce structured data, keeping the form validation streamlined.
+The answers produce structured data, keeping the form validation streamlined, and ensuring form design best practices are adhered to.

 While form dropdowns are a great tool, it’s important to understand when and how to use them.
 In this article, we’ll describe what a form dropdown menu is and analyze some factors to consider before deciding to use form dropdown menus, as well as some design choices to think about as you build your form dropdowns.